Applying to the Program

 - official TOEFL scores for international applicants whose native language is not English.
+The minimum TOEFL scores are 80 (internet based), 213 (computer based), and 550 (paper based).
 The Educational Testing Service will send official results directly to Northwestern University's Graduate School.
 Please use the institutional code 1565.
 Please see The Graduate School’s website for details at www.tgs.northwestern.edu/admission/requirements/test-scores/

 - Certifying English Proficiency Please read more at www.tgs.northwestern.edu/admission/faq/.

 - International students wishing to be considered for teaching assistant appointments during any year of study in the Graduate School must score at least 50 on the Test of Spoken English (TSE) or 50 on a SPEAK test.
 These tests are administered by the Educational Testing Service (ETS) and given at test centers worldwide.
 Visit www.ets.org